Optimal coupling of HoW$_{10}$ molecular magnets to superconducting circuits near spin clock transitions: Experimental details

-The superconducting coplanar waveguides employed in this work consist of a $600 \mu$m wide central transmission line separated from two ground planes by $300 \mu$m wide gaps.
-They are fabricated by optical lithography of $100$ nm thick Nb films deposited by sputtering onto single-crystalline sapphire substrates.
-The size of the central line and its meander shape were designed in order to best match the dimensions (ca. $10 \times 4 \times 1$ mm$^{3}$) of the large HoW$_{10}$ single crystals used in the experiments (an optical microscopy image of a chip can be seen in Fig. 3 of the SI).
+Two types of circuits hosting superconducting coplanar waveguides were employed in the microwave transmission experiments that form the core of this work.
+The first one consists of a $400 \mu$m wide central transmission line separated from two ground planes by $200 \mu$m wide gaps.
+It was fabricated by optical lithography of $100$ nm thick Nb films deposited by sputtering onto a single-crystalline sapphire substrate.
+The size of the central line and its meander shape were designed in order to match the dimensions (ca. $10 \times 4 \times 1$ mm$^{3}$) of the HoW$_{10}$ single crystals that were measured in experiments performed at $4.2$ K (Fig. \ref{chip}a).

-Microwave transmission experiments were performed, at $4.2$~K and between $0.01$~GHz and $14$~GHz, by immersing the chips in a liquid He cryostat and connecting their input and output lines to a vector network analyzer that measures the transmission, $S_{12}$ and $S_{21}$, and reflection, $S_{11}$ and $S_{22}$, coefficients.
-A dc magnetic field, whose amplitude $\mu_{0}H$ ranged from 0 to $0.4$~T, was applied along different directions within the plane of the device by means of a $1$T$\times 1$T$\times 9$T superconducting vector magnet whose three axes define $X$, $Y$ and $Z$ of the laboratory frame.
-The crystals were attached onto the transmission line with apiezon N grease.
-The crystallographic $b$ axis was oriented nearly parallel to $Z$ and to the axis of the device, which corresponds also to the orientation of the microwave magnetic field seen by the majority of molecules in the crystal (Fig. \ref{Set-up} and Fig. 3 of the SI).
+A second device was fabricated to optimize the coupling to the smaller size, magnetically diluted Ho$_{x}$Y$_{1-x}$W$_{10}$ crystals employed in the very low-T experiments (Fig. \ref{chip}b).
+It consists of a $35 \mu$m wide straight transmission line, separated from the ground planes by $20 \mu$m wide gaps in order to maintain a $50$ Ohm characteristic impedance.
+It was fabricated by maskless lithography and reactive ion etching techniques on a $100$nm thick Nb film deposited by means of DC magnetron sputtering on a $275 \mu$m thick silicon substrate.
+The native oxide of the silicon wafer was previously removed using a hydrofluoric acid bath.
+The base pressure prior to the deposition of Nb was better than $2 \times 10^{-8}$ Torr.

+The magnetic field distribution generated by the microwave superconducting currents propagating via these transmission lines has been calculated using the electromagnetic simulation package SONNET \cite{SONNET} and finite element simulations.
+Results of these simulations are shown in Fig. \ref{chip}c.
+The microwave magnetic field is confined in a plane perpendicular to the line.
+This information is relevant to prepare and interpret the transmission experiments, because resonant transitions between different spin states are only allowed if the microwave field has a non zero projection along the molecular magnetic anisotropy axis $z$ (see section III for details).
+Besides, its magnitude falls off quickly as one moves away from the line.
+This means that the experiments typically explore the coupling of a very small region of the crystal.
+Working with small crystals and sufficiently small lines, which becomes feasible at very low temperatures, helps to mitigate the effects of inhomogeneities associated with crystal twinning.